ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-ca.md

 ## Go further

 Prometheus and Grafana are very powerful monitoring tools, but also have alerting systems.
-Don't hesitate to dig in order to create alerts for example.
+Don't hesitate to dig in, to create alerts for example.

 To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes documentation](../).